aspose-words/Aspose.Words-Documentation/en/reportingservices/getting-started/license-aspose-words-for-reporting-services/_index.md

 ### Deploying a License with Your Application

-Distribute the license file in the same folder as Aspose.Words.ReportingServices.dll.
+Distribute the license file in the same folder as `Aspose.Words.ReportingServices.dll`.

 ### Licensing Generation of Reports at Design Time